usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 An example script calling the XSLT pipeline (thus requiring only Saxon, not XML Calabash) is given as [testing/mvn-refresh-computer-inspector.sh](testing/refresh-computer-inspector.sh).

-## If you have only JSON

-This tool is based on the XML stack and its support for JSON is nominal; however, one promise of Metaschema is that it provides a basis for bridging boundarites on the basis of discernable *commonalities* between data points in the respective formats - notably of course the *names* of elements (in XML) or properties (in JSON).
-So even though the Inspector cannot inspect your JSON since it can't

-That being said, JSON is expressible as XDM maps and the application of metaschema-based constraints (or JSON-schema-based constraints?) over XDM maps is a ... fascinating proposition.

 ## Plans

-### Usability enhancements

-- [x] Report match pattern on constraints checking
-- [x] Carry constraint ID
-- [ ] filter results

 ### Functional enhancements